ankitagrawal001/ds-lab-programs/README.md

 # ds-lab-programs
 vtu 3rd sem ds &amp; oops lab programs

-These programs are written in linux environment and compiled using the GCC compiler.
+These programs are written in linux environment and compiled using the GCC & g++ compiler.